fr-ser/grafana-sqlite-datasource/README.md

 the correct plugin by file name.
 But both ARM6 and ARM7 are named `<plugin_dir>/frser-sqlite-datasource/dist/gpx_sqlite-datasource_linux_arm`.

-Currently the ARM7 build is named like this by default and ARM6 ist added as `..._arm6`.
-In order to run this plugin on an ARM6 machine you need to rename the file `<plugin_dir>/frser-sqlite-datasource/dist/gpx_sqlite-datasource_linux_arm6` to `<plugin_dir>/frser-sqlite-datasource/dist/gpx_sqlite-datasource_linux_arm`.
+Currently the ARM7 build is named like this by default, which is why the "official" plugin distribution does not support ARM6 devices.

+A plugin version specifically built for ARM6 devices can be found on the Github release page (see manual installation above).

 ## Configuring the datasource in Grafana